Family and Human Development, BS

-Do you have a passion for improving the lives of children and families?
-You'll want to first learn about the stages of development and gain understanding of how human relationships work.
-With these foundational skills, you'll be prepared to make a difference in a variety of settings.
+Do you have a passion for helping children and families succeed?
+Learn foundational concepts related to the stages of human development and relationships.
+With these skills, you'll be prepared to improve lives and promote healthy relationships in a human-centered career.

 Program Description

-Required courses give students the opportunity to learn about the stages of human development through the lifespan and specialize in particular stages (i.e., infancy, adolescence, aging).
-Students gain a deep understanding of the complicated dynamics of human relationships in families, workplaces and communities.
+Students study the stages of human development throughout the life span and gain a deep understanding of the complex dynamics of human relationships in families, workplaces and communities.
+They also become proficient in written communication, research methodology and data analysis.

 Admission Requirements